-The Winding Road: Why Duo Values Nontraditional Backgrounds
+The Long and Winding Road: Why Duo Values Nontraditional Backgrounds

 There is a tradition at Duo that every new employee, down to the newest intern, must give a three- to five-minute presentation introducing themselves to their team.
 There is even a slide deck of past examples.
 When it became my turn to present my biography to the Product Design team as their new intern, I copied those examples almost to the T: a slide on my hometown, a few slides for hobbies and interests, and of course, a slide on how I came to Duo in the first place.